tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 }
 ```

-Inside the main method is where you add your code to make your program run.
-This is where the Java Virtual Machine will look to execute the code.
+Inside the `main` method is where you add your code to make your program run.
+As a result, the code inside the `main` method references other objects (instantiated from classes).
+The Java Virtual Machine will look inside the `main` method to run the application code.

 ## Fields